 A vast majority of us probably began our schooling in kindergarten.
-Among other educational things, we pasted things on paper, colored pictures, or learned the alphabet.
+Among other educational things, we pasted things on paper, colored pictures, and learned the alphabet.
 But why was it called kindergarten and not something else?

-Kindergarten is usually the beginning of school, although in some states it is not required to enter elementary school.
-From the name you can deduce that the word, “kindergarten” has some specific meaning.
-If you had guessed it’s German in origin then you would be correct.
+Kindergarten is usually the beginning of school, although, in some states, it is not required to enter elementary school.
+From the name, you can deduce that the word “kindergarten” has some specific meaning.
+If you had guessed it’s German in origin, then you would be correct.
 Kindergarten originated in Germany.

-The kindergarten’s first appearance in the United States started around 1848 when a large number of Germans were immigrating to the U.S. Margarethe Schruz, who had learned under Froebel, had immigrated with her husband to Watertown, Wisconsin in 1855.
+The kindergarten’s first appearance in the United States started around 1848 when a large number of Germans were immigrating to the U.S. Margarethe Schruz, who had learned under Froebel, had immigrated with her husband to Watertown, Wisconsin, in 1855.
 She opened the first German kindergarten there.

 While Sputnik helped propel the start of the Internet, it also changed kindergarten.
 A move began for accelerated learning and better educational preparation of children.
 Another jump in kindergarten curriculum occurred in the early 80s with the release of the federal government’s publication A Nation at Risk in 1983.
-The report told of how American schools were failing, and the result was a wave of reforms.
+The report told how American schools were failing, and the result was a wave of reforms.
 Kindergartens and early childhood education were an important part of this reform.

-And to think, when you were in kindergarten you were considered a growing plant in a garden.
+And to think when you were in kindergarten, you were considered a growing plant in a garden.
 Now you’ll have something to tell your kids when they start asking questions.